Fritz Menzer: Civilian career

-On 17 June, he was released and travelled to the Soviet Zone of Occupation (SBZ), first to the city of Leipzig, and on 22 September to Zschopau, where he worked as a teacher from January 1946.
-Shortly afterwards, due to his past in the Wehrmacht he was unsuccessfully dismissed.
-In the turmoil of the beginning of the Cold War he again came in contact with the US-Americans in Berlin on 8 September 1947 and was taken to Camp King in Oberursel near Frankfurt.
-Menzer was released and returned Zschopau on 12 September.
-He was arrested on 20 September by the Soviet Russians and imprisoned in Dresden and interrogated with regard to his contacts with the Americans.
+On 17 June, he was released and travelled to the Soviet Zone of Occupation, first to the city of Leipzig, and on 22 September to Zschopau, where he worked as a teacher from January 1946.
+Shortly afterwards, he was dismissed as unsuitable, due to his past in the Wehrmacht.
+In the turmoil of the beginning of the Cold War he again came in contact with the Americans in Berlin on 8 September 1947 and was taken to Camp King in Oberursel near Frankfurt.
+Menzer was released and returned to Zschopau on 12 September.
+He was arrested on 20 September by the Soviets, imprisoned in Dresden, and interrogated about his contacts with the Americans.
 Finally, on 13 March 1948, he was released after he had consented to spy for the Soviets.
-In April 1949, he decided to flee from the Soviet Zone and travelled over West Berlin to the western occupation zones (Allied-occupied Germany).
-His name last appeared in 1951 in documents.
+In April 1949, he decided to flee from the Soviet Zone and travelled to the Western occupation zones (Allied-occupied Germany) via West Berlin.
+His name last appeared in documents in 1951.
+In 1973, he was awarded the Federal Cross of Merit.